Do you need a Website Care Plan?

 Do you have questions about website security?
 Leave a comment or send me an email and I’ll be happy to answer them!

-The “Do you need a website care plan?” flow chart was created for me by Hazel Thornton.
-If you’re an organizing professional, be sure to check out her Custom-Branded Flow Charts for Professional Organizers.
+The “Do you need a website care plan?” flow chart was created for me by Hazel Thornton, author of Go With the Flow!: The Clutter Flow Chart Workbook.

 Photo by deagreez1 / Depositphotos